 - Dead battery.
-“Battery issues are our second largest call in the springtime, even on newer boats,” said Capt.
+“Battery issues are our second largest call in the springtime, even on the newer boats,” said Capt.
 Chris.
-“I suggest having a marine trickle charger plugged in during winter months and get a new battery every three to five years.
-Most of the newer four-stroke engines require so much more amperage for cranking and the computer.
-We also suggest making sure all connections on batteries are clean and tight, and we recommend removing the wing nuts that come on some marine batteries and replacing them with lock nuts to ensure a solid connection that will not vibrate loose.”
+“I suggest having a marine trickle charger plugged in during winter months and installing a new battery every three to five years.
+Most of the newer four-stroke engines require much more amperage for cranking and the electronics.
+We also suggest that checking all connections on batteries are clean and tight.
+Remove the wing nuts that come on some marine batteries and replace them with lock nuts to ensure there’s a solid connection.”

 - Ran aground.
-“Boaters unfamiliar with the area will call us at Sea Tow and ask for help with local navigation,” said Capt.
+“Boaters unfamiliar with the area will call Sea Tow and ask for help with local navigation,” said Capt.
 Mike.
-“That’s great; we are happy to help.
-But our advice is, don’t take shortcuts or unmarked passages unless you have local knowledge.
-If you stay in a marked channel, you generally don’t have to worry about shoaling or shifting sandbars.”
+“It’s great and we’re happy to help.
+It’s also our advice to skip the shortcuts and unmarked passages until you have that local knowledge.
+By staying in a marked channel, you generally don’t have to worry about shoaling or shifting sandbars.”

-With these tips in mind, you can enjoy the other benefits of Sea Tow membership – including deals and discounts – while keeping your New Year’s resolution to avoid being towed.
+With these tips in mind, you can enjoy the other benefits of Sea Tow membership - like the exclusive member-only offers with more than 1,700 of our Sea Tow Savings Club® partners.